scdenney/ba3_text_as_data/syllabus/syllabus.md

 - **개벽 (Kaebyŏk, 1920–1935):** An interwar magazine reflecting cultural, intellectual, and political debates in colonial Korea. *Kaebyŏk* has been used extensively in scholarship on cultural nationalism and modern identity, including Michael Robinson’s *Cultural Nationalism in Colonial Korea, 1920–1925* (1988), Andre Schmid’s *Korea Between Empires, 1895–1919* (2002), and Henry Em’s “Minjok as a Modern and Democratic Construct: Sin Ch’aeho’s Historiography” (1999).
 - **경제연구 (Kyŏngje Yŏngu, 1987–2017):** A North Korean economics journal, useful for examining how policy and ideology interact in the DPRK.
 Read more about this at [38 North](https://www.38north.org/2025/05/in-memoriam-kyongje-yongu/).

-Other corpora may be introduced during the course to support student exploration.
+👉 Other corpora will be introduced during the course to support student exploration.
+For the final project, studnets will be required to use one of the pre-pepared corpura, except the NIKH practice corpora, or to have approved the use of one of their own.

-👉 You will make use of these corpora not only for weekly exercises but also for your **final project** and, if relevant and of interest, for your **BA thesis research**.
 We will discuss how to design a mini text-as-data project throughout the course and especially in Week 6.

 ---